Tighes Hill

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 176 trips per day across all routes, equating to approximately 82 weekly trips per individual stop.
+According to the 2021 Census, a high 32.2% of residents work from home, potentially influenced by COVID-19 conditions.
+Service frequency averages 176 trips daily across all routes, equating to roughly 82 weekly trips per individual stop.

 Frequently Asked Questions - Transport